jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 end
 ```
 ## Model
-We use Gurobi for our model since it supports our quadratic objective function.
+We use Gurobi for our model since it supports the quadratic objective function.
 ### Variable
 Our binary assignment variable is defined as follows: